pippinbarr/SNAKISTS/process/candidates.md

 In competition with at least one version of "diarist".

+As a bluesky/similar post?
+Or as a text file that saves to the computer?
+Or just ephemeral?

 ## Elitist

 Hmmm, maybe the game could quiz you about whether you're GOOD ENOUGH to control the snake and play?
 Qualifications check?
 How would we ask for proof?
 A quiz about your depth of Snake knowledge.
 Could actually get into a pretty fun and stupid gamerbro gamergate mockery session actually...